 If you're a buyer, how can you tell if the property you're looking at is a "problem property", or if the seller just wanted a faster sale?

 Note: It's not necessarily from the guide price.
-The low guide prices you see with auctions don't necessarily mean that the house has something wrong with it.
+The low guide price you see with auctions doesn't necessarily mean that the house has something wrong with it.
 To learn more, check out this article: How accurate are guide prices at property auctions?

 Properties with low guide prices can, in fact, be problem-free.
 This is especially true with properties being sold via the modern method of auction.